Polba: Location

 The area is composed of flat alluvial plains that form a part of the Gangetic Delta.

 Police station

 Polba police station has jurisdiction over a part of Polba Dadpur CD Block.

 Urbanisation

-In Chandannagore subdivision 58.52% of the population is rural and the urban population is 41.48%.
+In the Chandannagore subdivision, 58.52% of the population is rural and the urban population is 41.48%.
 Chandannagore subdivision has 1 municipal corporation, 3 municipalities and 7 census towns.
 The single municipal corporation is Chandernagore Municipal Corporation.
 The municipalities are Tarakeswar Municipality, Bhadreswar Municipality and Champdany Municipality.
-Of the three CD Blocks in Chandannagore subdivision, Tarakeswar CD Block is wholly rural, Haripal CD Block is predominantly rural with just 1 census town, and Singur CD Block is slightly less rural with 6 census towns.
+Of the three CD Blocks in the Chandannagore subdivision, Tarakeswar CD Block is wholly rural, Haripal CD Block is predominantly rural with just 1 census town, and Singur CD Block is slightly less rural with 6 census towns.
 Polba Dadpur and Dhaniakhali CD Blocks of Chinsurah subdivision (included in the map alongside) are wholly rural.
-The municipal areas are industrialised.
+The municipal areas are Industrialized.
 All places marked in the map are linked in the larger full screen map.